3 Best Family-Friendly Haunted Hotels in San Diego 2025

 Across the San Diego Bay sits the historic Hotel Del.
 Built in 1888, this beach front resort was the largest resort hotel in the world during that time and continues to be the second largest wooden structure in the United States.

-A real swanky place, the Coronado Hotel San Diego has been a home away from home for many celebrities, presidents and royalty for 130 years.
-Amazingly, this national historical landmark is still rated among the top ten resorts in the world to this day – an incredible feat considering the competition that has grown over the years since it was built.
+A real swanky place, the Coronado Hotel San Diego has been a home away from home for many celebrities, presidents, and royalty for 130 years.
+Amazingly, this national historical landmark is still rated among the top ten resorts in the world to this day - an incredible feat considering the competition that has grown over the years since it was built.

 Old Postcard from Hotel Del Coronado

-The Del has been featured in several movies, most notably “Some Like Hot” starring Marilyn Monroe.
+The Del has been featured in several movies, most notably "Some Like It Hot" starring Marilyn Monroe.
 It was even used to house pilots in training at North Island Naval Air Station as well as their families during World War II.

 Hauntings